 Kennedy is proud to be an ally of the #MeToo movement and believes government must do everything in its power to root out the scourge of sexual assault, violence and harassment.
 He authored legislation, now signed into law, to improve access to legal services for survivors of domestic and sexual abuse and supported efforts to address sexual harassment in Congress and on Capitol Hill.

-From immigration and indigenous rights to addressing the racial wealth gap and ending disparities in maternal mortality rates, Kennedy has supported expansive efforts to dismantle structural racism.
+From police brutality and health care inequities to addressing the racial wealth gap and ending disparities in maternal mortality rates, Congressman Kennedy has supported expansive efforts to dismantle structural, systemic racism and white supremacy.

 Read more from Joe:

 - June 08, 2020 • Press Release